 15. Feel good about the accomplishments you have:

-A review that is positive will always make you feel good about yourself.
+A positive review will always make you feel good about yourself.
 This calls for a celebration with your friends and family where you can just relax and talk about your good review.
 Just try not to become too overconfident about it.
 Remember that this is just the start and there will be ups and downs everywhere.

 Final Tips we think will help you!:

-Here are some final tips you should definitely use while handling an employee evaluation.
-We really hope they help
+Here are some final tips you should use while handling an employee evaluation.
+We hope they help

 2. Ask for positive feedback: